Lemons, Lavender, & Laundry

 Easy DIY Boot Tray using river rock

 It’s Wednesday. $100 Room Challenge update day.
 Honestly, my progress was less than amazing this week.
-I did, however, manage a little update to the plastic boot tray that was in my closet.
+I did, however, manage a little update to the plastic boot tray that was in our closet.
 Remember this?

-I had seen the idea of adding river rocks to the tray for a simple, inexpensive upgrade, and thought it would be perfect.
-The nice thing about adding the rocks is they allow the moisture from the bottoms of the boots to go somewhere.
+I had seen the idea of adding river rocks to a tray for a simple, inexpensive upgrade, and thought it would be perfect.
+The nice thing about adding rocks is they allow the moisture from the bottoms of the boots to go somewhere.
 When boots are set directly on the tray, the snow melts and they sit in water.
 With the addition of rocks, the water can seep down the rocks, allowing the bottoms of the boots to actually dry.

 • Boot Tray– I would say plastic is the way to go because you don’t want metal to rust or wood to rot.